Technology Equity Grant

 If I provide a quote with my application how long do I have to provide an invoice or receipt to confirm I have used the grant funds as intended?

-Receipts must be received within 21 days of the offer acceptance dates if you are required to provide further documentation.
+Receipts must be received within 14 days of payment of your grant if you are required to provide further documentation.

 If I provide a quote for $500 when submitting my application but spend $1000 once I receive the grant can I get reimbursed for the balance?